The Community Service scheme is run by the

 - gives you the chance to make amends for your offence by working in the community which you have offended against

-- will benefit the local community; for example, by having you work in a charity shop
+- will benefit the local community; for example, by doing conservation work or a community project

 - aims to help deter you from committing future offences

 When or why might you be sentenced to Community Service?

 If you are 15 years old or over, any court in Jersey may consider sentencing you to community service (except where the sentence for a certain offence is fixed by law).
 The court will look at how serious your crime was, but they may also take into account:

 - the type of offence

 - if this is your first offence